-183.355 Filing and taking effect of rules; filing of executive orders; copies; fees.
-(1)(a) Each agency shall file in the office of the Secretary of State a certified copy of each rule adopted by it.

-(b) Notwithstanding the provisions of paragraph (a) of this subsection, an agency adopting a rule incorporating published standards by reference is not required to file a copy of those standards with the Secretary of State if:

-(A) The standards adopted are unusually voluminous and costly to reproduce; and

-(B) The rule filed with the Secretary of State identifies the location of the standards so incorporated and the conditions of their availability to the public.

-(2) Each rule is effective upon filing as required by subsection (1) of this section, except that:

-(a) If a later effective date is required by statute or specified in the rule, the later date is the effective date.

-(b) A temporary rule becomes effective upon filing with the Secretary of State, or at a designated later date, only if the statement required by ORS 183.335 (5) is filed with the rule.
-The agency shall take appropriate measures to make temporary rules known to the persons who may be affected by them.

-(3) When a rule is amended or repealed by an agency, the agency shall file a certified copy of the amendment or notice of repeal with the Secretary of State who shall appropriately amend the compilation required by ORS 183.360 (1).
+- 183.355 Filing and taking effect of rules; filing of executive orders; copies; fees; rules.
+(1) The Secretary of State shall by rule prescribe requirements for the manner and form for filing rules adopted, amended or repealed by agencies.
+The Secretary of State may refuse to accept for filing any rules that do not comply with the requirements. - (2)(a) Each agency shall file with the office of the Secretary of State each rule adopted by the agency. - (b) Unless otherwise provided by rule adopted by the Secretary of State, an agency adopting a rule incorporating published standards by reference is not required to file a copy of those standards with the Secretary of State if: - (A) The standards adopted are unusually voluminous and costly to reproduce; and - (B) The rule filed with the Secretary of State identifies the location of the standards so incorporated and the conditions of their availability to the public. - (3) Each rule is effective upon filing as required by subsection (2) of this section, except that: - (a) If a later effective date is required by statute or specified in the rule, the later date is the effective date. - (b) A temporary rule becomes effective upon filing with the Secretary of State, or at a designated later date, only if the statement required by ORS 183.335 (5) is filed with the rule.
+The agency shall take appropriate measures to make temporary rules known to the persons who may be affected by them. - (4) When a rule is amended or repealed by an agency, the agency shall file the amendment or notice of repeal with the Secretary of State. - (5) A certified copy of each executive order issued, prescribed or promulgated by the

-(4) A certified copy of each executive order issued, prescribed or promulgated by the Governor shall be filed in the office of the Secretary of State.
+Governor shall be filed in the office of the Secretary of State.